-According to Overland Elementary's 2017-2018 School Improvement Plan, Overland's Leadership team developed goals to address improvement within the Growth and Equity categories.
-These goals proved to be successful as Overland made gains and increased our overall score yet again.
-Analyzing the year end data it appears that we have increased our standing in the Equity indicator as it is our highest rated score followed by the Achievement indicator.
+According to Overland Elementary's 2018-2019 School Improvement Plan, Overland's Leadership team developed goals to address improvement within the Growth and Achievement categories.
+These goals proved to be partially successful as Overland met the targets outlined in the Achievement indicator.
+However, our data showed a decrease in the Growth indicator.
+Analyzing the year-end data it appears that we have maintained our standing in the Equity indicator.
 This leaves the Growth indicator as the score most in need of our focus.
-However, historically if Overland keeps a focus on Equity or Achievement we tend to yield higher growth scores compared to years where we focused directly on the growth indicator.
 As a Title I school if we focus on bringing our lower achieving students to proficiency, without losing sight of the growth that our higher achieving students are making, our success rate trends upward.
-With this analysis in mind Overland will create a goal focused on the Growth indicator and a secondary goal focused on the Achievement indicator.
+With this analysis in mind Overland will create a goal focused on the Growth indicator and a secondary goal focused on the Equity indicator.